 “New handbags direct from warehouse, save 20-50% Click here!”

-Private message the user to remind them of the Communication Policy
+Delete post and message the user to remind them of the guidelines

 “Everyone is so stupid here!
 Why doesn’t anyone f***ing care about what I’m saying?!”